programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 You'll need to download a [title-level list of British and Irish newspapers](https://bl.iro.bl.uk/concern/datasets/7da47fac-a759-49e2-a95a-26d49004eba8?locale=en) before getting started on the tutorial.
 The dataset has been produced by the British Library and is published on their institutional repository.
 It contains metadata taken from the Library's catalogue, of every newspaper published in Britain and Ireland up until the year 2019, a total of about 24,000 titles.
 There is more information available in a published data paper.[^1] The file is available in two formats: either a .zip file containing a .csv and a readme, or as an Excel spreadsheet.
 Download the zip file, and unzip it.

+Alternatively, you can downlad a copy of the dataset used in this tutorial [here](/assets/shiny-leaflet-newspaper-map-tutorial-data/BritishAndIrishNewspapersTitleList_20191118.csv).

 [^1]: Yann Ryan and Luke McKernan, “Converting the British Library’s Catalogue of British and Irish Newspapers into a Public Domain Dataset: Processes and Applications,” Journal of Open Humanities Data 7, no. 0 (January 22, 2021): 1, https://doi.org/10.5334/johd.23.

 Once this is done take a look at the dataset itself (you can open it in R, a spreadsheet program or a text editor).
 The .csv file (`BritishAndIrishNewspapersTitleList_20191118.csv`) contains a number of fields for each title, including the name of the publication, subsequent and previous title names, several fields for geographic coverage, the first and last dates held, and some other information.

-It's worth reading the README file which comes along with the zip file.
+It's worth reading the `README` file which comes along with the zip file.
 This says that there are several fields provided for geographic coverage, because the records have been catalogued over a long period of time and cataloguing standards and conventions have changed.
 The purpose here is to map the newspapers at a geographic point level, i.e at the level of village, town, or city, rather than county or country.
 There are two potentially relevant fields where we might find the relevant geographic points to map: 'place_of_publication' and 'coverage_city'.
 These seem like different things (a newspaper could be published in one place but have geographic coverage over another, perhaps if the former didn't have a suitable newspaper press), but that's not how they've been used by cataloguers in practice.
-The readme file says that the latter (coverage_city) contains more complete data, so that is the one you'll use to map the titles.
+The `README` file says that the latter (coverage_city) contains more complete data, so that is the one you'll use to map the titles.

 The other two fields of interest are the first and last dates held.
 The readme also tells us that the library does not have complete coverage, though it has most titles from 1840s onwards, and effectively all titles from 1869 when Legal Deposit[^2] was introduced.
 This means that the collection does not necessarily have all issues of a newspaper *between* the first and last dates held by the Library.
 In this tutorial, you'll create an interactive slider which will allow a user to choose a start and an end date.
 This could be used to filter the data in one of two ways: either to every newspaper published *at some point* between those two dates, or it could map every newspaper *first* published between the dates.
 For simplicity (and because in the former scenario, it would over-represent the Library's collections), in this tutorial you'll do the latter.